Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Conclusion

 \section{Conclusion}

 The study explored liver tumor segmentation on CT images using UNet- and UNet3+-based architectures with diverse backbone configurations.
-Through comprehensive experiments, it was shown that while modern Transformer- and Mamba-based backbones improved feature representation, the combination of UNet3+ with a ResNet backbone and CBAM attention provided the most consistent and superior performance across all evaluation metrics.
-The proposed model not only achieved higher Dice and IoU scores, but also reduced boundary errors, indicating its robustness in delineating complex liver tumor structures.
+Through comprehensive experiments, it was shown that while modern Transformer- and Mamba-based backbones improved feature representation, the combination of UNet3+ with a ResNet backbone and CBAM attention offered the most balanced performance.
+Although the inherent difficulty of segmenting diminutive lesions resulted in high variance across all models, the proposed architecture mitigated this instability, achieving a lower standard deviation compared to the baseline (0.268 versus 0.284).
+Consequently, the model delivered competitive Dice and IoU scores while reducing boundary errors, indicating improved reliability in handling the hard cases where standard architectures frequently fail.

 Beyond quantitative improvements, the inclusion of Grad-CAM visualizations improved the interpretability of the model, highlighting its ability to focus on clinically relevant tumor regions.
 These results underscore the potential of attention-augmented UNet3+ models in advancing computer-aided liver tumor detection and segmentation, which can contribute to more accurate diagnosis and treatment planning.